 How do people become movie directors?
 Do you have to work your way up through the ranks?
-How long does it take?

 –Shiraz, New York

-The path to becoming a director can seem confusing for people trying to break in mostly because– it is.
+The path to becoming a movie director can seem confusing for people trying to break in mostly because– it is.
 There’s no test you can take, no one who stamps your report card “ready” and points you to the hiring office (which there also isn’t one of.)
 In fact, there’s no single right way to get your first feature directing gig– everyone’s story is different.

 If you write (or buy) an amazing screenplay, you can tell the financiers or studio, “You can only have this script if I direct.”
 If they want your script badly enough, then you are the director.